BC CAEC Test

-British Columbia (B.C.) has not adopted the CAEC exam for high school equivalency (HSE) testing.
+British Columbia (B.C.) has not adopted the CAEC test for high school equivalency (HSE) testing.
+So, there is no BC CAEC test.

 On May 3, 2024, the Canadian GED test was officially replaced by the Canadian Adult Education Credential (CAEC) across most of Canada.